 - For Windows 10 users, this means opening the “Start” menu and typing in “Command Prompt” and opening this program.
 There, you have to type in “ipconfig” and press “Enter.”
 You should see your router’s IP address on the “Default Gateway” line.

 - Mac users should start by going to “System Preferences.”
 Then you should find and click the “Network” icon, select your network connection (Wi-Fi, wired, whatever), and click the “Advanced” button at the bottom.
-Then you should go to the “Network” window, select the “TCP/IP” tab and see your router’s IP address listed as “Router.”
+Then go to the “Network” window, select the “TCP/IP” tab and see your router’s IP address listed as “Router.”

 - Follow your VPN app’s guidelines.
 Every VPN app has a different approach when it comes to setting up on different router firmware types.
 For example, you can take a look at Surfshark’s instructions for setting up a VPN on Asus routers, DD-WRT routers, and Tomato routers.
 More can be found in the support section.